By Jim Ferri

 At any time of year, however, Maasai Mara is an incredible place.
 Its grassy plain and lush outcrops are home to an astonishing number and variety of wildlife.
 They include lions, cheetahs, zebras, hippos, buffalo, elephant, wildebeest, etc. It also has a fantastic range of birdlife including ostriches, cranes, and storks.
 Everything and more that you’d want to see on a safari in Kenya and Tanzania.

 It’s hard not to fall in love with Maasai Mara.
 Virtually everywhere you turn there is animal activity…lions with their kill, cheetahs lolling beneath an acacia, hippos lolling in their pools.

 The numerous animals are so overwhelming that you can become nonchalant at news of sightings.
 But then again, who can remain blasé at the sight of a half-dozen ostriches herding 40 or so young?

 As in Samburu, in Maasai Mara, we also visited a local Maasai village.
 It was fascinating as the warriors discussed their lives and polygamous customs with us.

-One of the best experiences we found in Maasai Mara was an early morning hot-air balloon ride…16 of us watching the sunrise while taking pictures and viewing wildlife from the air…all while enjoying the most amazing views of the African plain.
+One of the best safari experiences on our safari and Kenya and Tanzania we found in Maasai Mara.
+It was an early morning hot-air balloon ride…16 of us watching the sunrise while taking pictures and viewing wildlife from the air…all while enjoying the most amazing views of the African plain.

-Following our hour-long flight, that morning we found an equally incredible experience on the ground.
+Following our hour-long flight, that morning we found an equally incredible safari experience on the ground.

 We each become immersed in our own “Out of Africa” experience, seated on a vast green plain in Kenya surrounded by animals, at a long tablecloth-covered table with glasses of Champagne, mimosas and Bloody Mary’s; our plates full of fresh fruit, omelettes, pancakes, French toast, freshly great baked croissants, bacon and sausage, etc.